OfficeDev/office-js-docs-reference/docs/requirement-sets/common/device-permission-service-requirement-sets.md

 With the Device Permissions Service requirement set, your add-in running in Office on the web can request access to a user's device capabilities.
 A user's device capabilities include their camera, geolocation, or microphone.

 Office Add-ins run across multiple versions of Office.
-The following table lists the Device Permission Service requirement sets, its supported Office client applications, and the minimum builds or versions for those application, where applicable.
+The following table lists the Device Permission Service requirement sets, its supported Office client applications, and the minimum builds or versions for those applications, where applicable.

 | Requirement set | Office on the web | Office on Windows<ul><li>Microsoft 365 subscription</li><li>retail perpetual</li><li>volume-licensed perpetual</li></ul> | Office on Mac | Office on iPad |
 |:-----|:-----|:-----|:-----|:-----|